Back to: Design Patterns in C# With Real-Time Examples

 When to use the Proxy Design Pattern in C# Real-Time Applications?

 Instead of allowing all users to access specific resources or functions of an object, we want to ensure that only certain users can access those resources or functions at any given time.
-We can achieve this functionality very easily using the Proxy Design Pattern in C#.
-The following are some of the real-time scenarios, where you can use the Proxy Design Pattern Real-time Applications.
+We can easily achieve this functionality using the Proxy Design Pattern in C#.
+The following are some real-time scenarios for using the Proxy Design Pattern.

 - Adding security access to an existing object.
 The proxy will determine if the client can access the object or not.